Support families in Afghanistan.

 “We are on pace for record civilian deaths and injuries, with the majority being women and children.
 Schools are closed, food shortages abound, and people are turning to desperate measures such as child labor and early marriage for girls.”

-Eighteen million people in Afghanistan are in dire need of humanitarian assistance—a situation that is only worsening as the conflict intensifies.
-The crisis ranks second on the IRC’s 2021 Emergency Watchlist, a global list of humanitarian crises that are expected to deteriorate the most over the coming year.
+24 million people in Afghanistan are in dire need of humanitarian assistance—a situation that is only worsening as the conflict intensifies.
+The crisis ranks number one on the IRC’s 2022 Emergency Watchlist, a global list of humanitarian crises that are expected to deteriorate the most over the coming year.

 “Humanitarian organisations like the IRC are committed to remaining in Afghanistan and continuing to deliver support to its population,” says Aken.
 “It is vital that world leaders do the same.”